 - Cash Based investments such as Bonds and Debentures.

-Importantly whilst a SMSF can purchase Residential Property from a person who is not an Member (or an associate of a Member including family members by blood or marriage or entities controlled by the Member), a SMSF cannot purchase Residential Property from a Member (or an associate of a Member including family members by blood or marriage or entities controlled by the Member) even if the purchase is at market value.
-This is illegal!
+Whilst an SMSF can purchase Residential Property from a person who is not a Member (or an associate of a Member including family members by blood or marriage or entities controlled by the Member), an SMSF cannot purchase Residential Property from a Member (or an associate of a Member including family members by blood or marriage or entities controlled by the Member) even if the purchase is at market value.

 Transferring ASX Listed Securities